Less Is More: The Strategic Advantage at Speed Dating

 Speed dating is not a cocktail party.

-It is not a networking mixer.
+This is not a networking mixer.

 And it is not the place to negotiate the entire contract of a relationship in one night.